-By making informed decisions together, you’ll not only provide your teenager with a sense of belonging but also promote responsible driving habits while keeping insurance costs manageable for the family budget.
+By making informed decisions together, you’ll give your teenager a sense of belonging and promote responsible driving habits while keeping insurance costs manageable for the family budget.

 Graduated licensing programs are particularly effective, as they introduce novice drivers to the road in stages and have been shown to reduce accidents among young motorists.